Vedad Ibišević

-Vedad Ibišević (/bs/; born 6 August 1984) is a Bosnian former professional footballer who played as a forward.
-He is currently an assistant coach of the New York Red Bulls.
+Vedad Ibišević (/bs/; born 6 August 1984) is a Bosnian professional football coach and former player who played as a forward.

 Ibišević started his professional career at Paris Saint-Germain.
 He had a two-year loan stint with Dijon, and afterwards went to Germany, where he played for Alemannia Aachen, 1899 Hoffenheim, VfB Stuttgart, before eventually settling in Hertha BSC and later Schalke 04.
 In 2008, he was awarded the Idol Nacije award for Bosnian Footballer of the Year.

 A former youth international for Bosnia and Herzegovina, Ibišević made his senior international debut in 2007.
 He earned 83 caps and scored 28 goals until 2018.
 Ibišević scored a goal that took Bosnia and Herzegovina to the 2014 FIFA World Cup, the nation's first major tournament.
 He also scored their first ever goal at the tournament.

 Club career

 Early career

 Ibišević was born in Vlasenica, Bosnia and Herzegovina, then a republic within SFR Yugoslavia.
 At the start of the Yugoslav War he was a refugee in Tuzla where he and his family stayed until 2000 when they left Bosnia and Herzegovina to move to Switzerland, where Ibišević was signed by FC Baden in Canton Aargau.
 His family, however, left Switzerland after only ten months, moving to St. Louis, Missouri, in the United States.
 In St. Louis, Ibišević flourished as one of the region's most promising football players, and after his senior season in 2002, was named by Soccer America as one of the nation's top 25 recruits.
 He played his high school football at Roosevelt High School in St. Louis.

 Ibišević signed to play college soccer in his adopted hometown at one of the nation's most respected football establishments, Saint Louis University.
 He quickly established himself in his freshman year, registering 18 goals and four assists in 22 games for the Billikens, while leading a strong SLU team deep into the NCAA Tournament.
 For his achievements, Ibišević was named the NCAA Freshman of the Year, as well as a first team All-American.
 During his college years, he also played in the Premier Development League with both the St. Louis Strikers and Chicago Fire Premier.

 During training with the team, Ibišević was spotted by Paris Saint-Germain's Bosnian manager Vahid Halilhodžić, who quickly signed him to play for the renowned French team for the coming season.
 Ibišević, however, initially saw little action, and was loaned to French second division club Dijon.